Binwise exploration of vector couplings in $B_s \to D_s^{(*)} \tau \bar \nu_\tau$ decays: decay modes

 \begin{itemize} \item \textbf{Branching Ratio:} Significant deviations from the SM predictions have been observed for the branching ratios of the decay processes $B_s \to D_s^{(*)} \tau \bar \nu_\tau$ in the $q^2$ bins $[5, 7]$ and $[7, 9]$, particularly for the 2DS-III and 4DS-I scenarios.

 \item \textbf{Lepton Non-universality:} The new physics contributions in the first $q^2$ bin show no effect.
-However, the 2DS-III and 4DS-I scenarios exhibit significant effects on the lepton non-universality (LNU) parameters in the other $q^2$ bins.
+However, the 2DS-III and 4DS-I scenarios exhibit significant effects on the lepton non-universality parameters in the other $q^2$ bins.

-\item \textbf{Forward Backward Asymmetry:} There is no deviation in the forward-backward asymmetry of the decay modes $B_s \to D_s \tau \bar \nu_\tau$.
+\item \textbf{Forward Backward Asymmetry:} There is no deviation in the forward backward asymmetry of the decay modes $B_s \to D_s \tau \bar \nu_\tau$.
 In contrast, significant deviations are found for the decay process $B_s \to D_s^* \tau \bar \nu_\tau$ across all $q^2$ bins.
 The contributions from the 2DS-I scenario are the most pronounced, followed by the 4DS-I scenario.
-The forward-backward asymmetry is positive for both the 2DS-I and 4DS-I scenarios, and the zero-crossing of $A_{FB}^{D_s^*}$ is shifted to the third bin for the 2DS-III scenario.
+The forward backward asymmetry is positive for both the 2DS-I and 4DS-I scenarios, and the zero-crossing of $A_{FB}^{D_s^*}$ is shifted to the third bin for the 2DS-III scenario.

-\item \textbf{$\boldsymbol{\tau}$ Polarization Asymmetry:} No deviations have been found in the $P_\tau^{D_s^{(*)}}$ observables due to the presence of new physics scenarios.
+\item \textbf{$\boldsymbol{\tau}$ Polarization Asymmetry:} No deviations have been found in the $P_\tau^{D_s^{(*)}}$ observables due to the presence of new physics scenarios, except for a marginal deviation in the first three $q^2$ bins of $P_\tau^{D_s^*}$, as predicted by the 4DS-I scenario.

 \item \textbf{$\boldsymbol{D_s^*}$ Polarization Asymmetry:} The contributions from the new physics coefficients to the longitudinal and transverse polarization asymmetries are very marginal.